Jeff-Lewis/underscore-php/README.md

 Arrays::each($array, function($value) { return $value * $value; }) // Square the array
 Function::once($myFunction) // Only allow the function to be called once Number::paddingLeft(5, 5) // Returns '00005'
-Object::methods($myObject) // Return the object's methods
+ObjectBase::methods($myObject) // Return the object's methods
 Strings::length('foobar') // Returns 6

 // Or chain calls with the 'from' method